jeremywillans/webex-rss/README.md

 It formats and posts the feed content into three or four Webex Spaces (Incidents, Maintenance, Announcements and optionally Developer API)

+**Note:** No initial messages will be published to the spaces when app is loaded.
+Only when a message is received on the RSS Feed it will be published into the respective space.

 ## Prerequisites
 1. Register a Bot at [Webex Developers](https://developer.webex.com/my-apps) for your Organization, noting the Token ID
 2. Create Spaces for Output Messages in Webex App, namely Incidents, Maintenance and Announcements (API as an optional)